This Is Not That: Church

 So we did what we were told was right, and traded the life of dependence on Jesus for something with handles—rules, rituals, measurable results.

-Because when insecurity is the engine, control always looks like faith.
+On the surface, it looks like faith.
 But it isn’t.
 It’s just fear in a machine that’s running while grace takes a smoke break.

 So what do we do now?